jrkerns/pylinac/docs/source/vmat_docs.rst

     Calculations tend to be lazy, computed only on demand.
 This represents a nominal analysis where all calculations are performed.

-* **Calculate sample boundaries** -- Segment positions are always the same within the image.
-The x-positions are based on the FWHM of the detected field.
+* **Calculate sample boundaries** -- The Segment x-positions are based on offsets from the center of the FWHM of the detected field.
 This allows for old and new style tests that have an x-offset from each other.
   These values are then scaled with the image scaling factor determined above.
 * **Calculate the corrected reading** -- For each segment, the mean pixel value is determined for both the open and DMLC image.